 It’s very easy for designers to be bogged down with simple requests for changes to brand designs.
 Updating names and dates on digital assets that they have mentally moved on from.
-Whenever this happens, a designer has creatively pulled away from the more cerebral work that you are paying them to do, according to Gary.
+According to Gary, whenever this happens, a designer has creatively pulled away from the more cerebral work that you are paying them to do.

 Why Designers leave

 Keeping creative people stimulated is a huge factor.
 “We find that creatives that come to us might get along great with their boss, but sometimes it’s the work that they either spent three years doing that entices them to move on.”
 Maybe they’re looking for new clients to work with.
 Something different, something fresh,” Gary added.

 Using a brand management solution, you can free your designers from the drudgery of non-creative work.
 All of the designs they have already created can be edited and updated by non-designers, with minimum training.
 The creative skill can be used in deciding what needs to be ‘locked down’ and which designs need approval once they’ve been edited by users.

 Without complicated training or expensive software licenses, text and images can be edited and updated in seconds.
 This offers a whole set of possibilities to repurpose existing designs at a speed that otherwise wouldn’t be possible.
 You’ve got access to the tools to lock down your important elements to ensure that every piece complies with the brand guidelines.
 Everything can also happen in a strict approval workflow, so nothing gets used without a marketer first casting an eye over it and making sure it meets brand standards.